Savers Value Village Inc (SVV) Stock: A Study of the Market Performance - News Heater

 Sponsored

-The average price point forecasted by analysts for Savers Value Village Inc (SVV) is $23.89, which is $10.22 above the current market price.
-The public float for SVV is 160.45M, and currently, short sellers hold a 2.73% ratio of that floaft.
-The average trading volume of SVV on November 24, 2023 was 737.28K shares.
+The average price point forecasted by analysts for Savers Value Village Inc (SVV) is $23.89, which is $8.84 above the current market price.
+The public float for SVV is 160.45M, and currently, short sellers hold a 4.02% ratio of that float.
+The average trading volume of SVV on December 01, 2023 was 776.89K shares.

 SVV) stock’s latest price update